|1. Pulsar Helion XP Thermal Monocular||2. ATN Thor HD 384 Smart thermal riflescope||3. FLIR Systems Scout III|

-ATNcorp, though fairly new in the business, have made a name for themselves in the thermal and night vision optics business.
+ATNcorp, though fairly new in the business, has made a name for themselves in the thermal and night vision optics business.
 They are based out of California and in recent years have been able to create products which are next to none in quality or durability.

 The ATN Thor is a range of high definition thermal scopes which come in varying magnifications which can be chosen as per your convenience.
 The thermal sensor has a resolution of 384×288, which is able to provide fairly clear and amazing thermal images.
 The ATN Thor has the smallest magnification range from 1.25-5x and the highest at 9-36x.
 The magnification system is fairly smooth to use and shows little to no resistance.
 The objective lens is of 50 mm diameter which gives a large field of view to the user.

 Along with the capacity to be able to detect objects by night, the scope comes with an enhancement which is really handy to professional huntsmen.
 A Ballistic Calculator is a device used by hunters and marks men to calculate the trajectory of your bullet based on wind direction, air density and many other factors.
 Other additions to the scope is a range finder which will display the exact distance between you and the target.
 If you plan on recording your hunting experience, the scope comes installed with HD video recording, recoil activated video and wifi streaming capabilities.
 The lithium ion battery is rechargeable and can back up the scope for 8 hours.

 - The ballistic calculator is a great addition to the scope to help you hit your target with improved accuracy